-I am fascinated by the ampersanded zeugma here, which encrypts a whole world-logic: “Nothing is shut down, life & the economy go on.”
+I am fascinated by the ampersanded zeugma here, which encrypts a whole world logic: “Nothing is shut down, life & the economy go on.”
 Maybe the real question is how to break the zeugma between “life” and “the economy,” the zeugma that governs everything.
 How to make everything refuse to “go on”; how to expel sovereignty and economy from enclosing and hierarchically differentiating, or gradating, fleshly life; how to desert, leave, destitute, quit, abdicate the whole complex, this world and age of Man.
 What community, or what “other forms of being” and “communings” would come after (LM 420)?
 Relation is still possible with physical distancing, when not touching can be care; and flickers of other communings are showing up in emerging mutual-aid networks, organized rent strikes, and calls for a debt jubilee and general strike.
 We might think of such a strike—“strike,” the original meaning of plaga—as a refusal of tasks and an affirmation of a taskless common life.
 Another cipher of the shadowed future could be detected in the graffiti message showing up in different places of late, posing a simple question: “The Economy, or Life?”
-This graffiti might be answered by another graffiti message, one left by the last man to those to follow – “Come friend, I wait for thee!”
+This graffiti might be answered by another graffiti message, one left by the last man to those to follow—“Come friend, I wait for thee!”
 (LM 456).

 -May 2020